kent28808/sentineltrap-cloud-honeypot/README.md

 Using Microsoft Defender for Endpoint, Microsoft Sentinel, Azure Monitor, and Azure Log Analytics, I collected telemetry, built custom detection rules, investigated attacker behavior, contained the compromise, and documented the incident.

-Unlike a traditional honeypot demonstration, this project emphasizes the complete defensive workflow—from secure deployment and detection engineering to threat hunting, incident response, and recovery.
+Unlike a traditional honeypot demonstration, this project emphasizes the complete defensive workflow from secure deployment and detection engineering to threat hunting, incident response, and recovery.

 ---